Bone Loss Treatment in Pittsburgh

 If there is inadequate bone to support surrounding teeth and future dental implants, bone graft materials are used to rebuild bone so that there is sufficient quantity and quality of bone to provide support.

-Bone grafting is a frequent component of periodontal surgical procedures.
+Bone grafting is a frequent component of periodontal surgical procedures, and this can sometimes aid in the successful placement of dental implants.
 When needed, we can add materials to regenerate lost bone tissue.

 Dental implants are frequently needed in the back of the jaw.
 When your upper back teeth are lost and not replaced, the ridge bone resorbs and the sinus cavity expands, so that eventually the bone separating the sinus cavity and the oral cavity is very thin.